iulspop/sati/doc/adr/0002-move-remix-to-top-level.md

 However, the way tree-shaking is configured on Remix, when importing a module from outside the Remix project folder, it doesn't remove it from the browser bundle even when adding `.server.ts` hint for the compiler.
 This makes our Prisma client initialize on the browser and error.

+See [Module Constraints](https://remix.run/docs/en/v1/guides/constraints) Remix doc for in-detail explanation of how the Remix compiler compiles the server and browser bundles.

 ## Decision

 To make Remix tree-shake the browser bundle correctly, we'll move the Remix project folder to top-level.
 The new folder structure as follows: